 Oh no!
 Museum

 I don’t know about you but I don’t really appreciate fine art!
 Did I shock you with that?
 You know what I mean, don’t you?
 I honestly find it boring to walk through an Art gallery.
-So once when my friends invited me for a meetup and told me that their idea is for us to go to an art gallery, I swear they could see my eyes rolling in disbelief!
+So once when my friends invited me to a meetup and told me that their idea is for us to go to an art gallery, I swear they could see my eyes rolling in disbelief!

 But guess what?
 Sometimes you’ve just got to make compromises!
 So what did I do?
 I went with them and did what I always to amuse myself and make time appear to go faster.
 It worked, my two friends were in their element, and I was in mine.
 We were together, and that’s important.
 And then there was the picnic lunch to look forward to.